What We Build

 - Strangers don't share your context.
 They don't know your tone, your hours, your services, your boundaries.
 The AI has to introduce them to your business — fairly and accurately — every time.

 - Failures land publicly.
 When an internal-team AI hallucinates a number, the team catches it.
-When a public-facing AI hallucinates a price, screenshots end up on social media within minutes.
+When AI facing the public hallucinates a price, screenshots end up on social media within minutes.

 - The legal surface is different.
 Disclosure requirements (Colorado AI Act, June 2026), FTC guidance on transparency, and emerging state-level rules around consent — all kick in the moment AI starts talking to strangers.

-This is why most AI products that work for internal use fail when pointed outward.
-Internal AI optimizes for productivity; public-facing AI has to optimize for trust.
+This is why most AI that works for internal use fails when pointed outward.
+Internal AI optimizes for productivity; AI that meets the public has to optimize for trust.
+That gap is most of why teams hire us instead of building it themselves.

-The phrase “Public AI” already refers to two existing movements:
+One quick distinction.
+The phrase “Public AI” already refers to two existing movements, and neither is what we mean:

 - The Public AI Inference Utility — Mozilla-funded, Metagov-sponsored.
 Public AI as inference utility — democratic, low-cost access to state-of-the-art models (Apertus from Switzerland, SEA-LION v4 from Singapore).